kappa-db/kappa-core/README.md

 run of the program).
 You can use any backend you want (like leveldb) to store the `Buffer` object `state`.

+There are also the following optional `opts`:

+- `inedxed`: a function to run whenever a new batch of messages have been indexed & written to storage.
+Receives an array of messages.

 ### core.ready(viewNames, cb)

 Wait until all views named by `viewNames` are caught up. e.g.